 Most modules are assessed by a combination of examination and coursework.
 There is a variety of coursework – helping you develop your employability skills through the use of IT, preparing written reports, and giving presentations.

-At the University of South Wales, you can also choose to study over four years, so you can spend a year in the workplace gaining practical experience and putting what you have learnt into practice.
-Work placements are offered with a number of organisations, including Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
+In addition to the 70-hour work placement in Year two, you can also apply for a one year work placement after your second year of study or short-term placement (up to three months) between your second and third year.
+It’s a great option if you want a mixture of academic and practical learning, teaching and assessment.
+The longer work placements are offered with a number of organisations, and in recent years this has included Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
 Names like this on your CV will certainly help you stand out from the crowd.

 The Trading Room will add a new experiential dimension to the accounting and finance courses, allowing simulation of share dealing and decision making incorporating theory and practice.